jprichardson/node-fs-extra/README.md

 Hacking on fs-extra
 -------------------

 Wanna hack on `fs-extra`?
 Great!
-Your help is needed! [fs-extra is one of the most depended upon Node.js package](http://nodei.co/npm/fs-extra.png?downloads=true&downloadRank=true&stars=true).
-This project uses [JavaScript Standard Style](https://github.com/feross/standard) - if the name or style choices bother you, you're gonna have to get over it :) If `standard` is good enough for `npm`, it's good enough for us.
+Your help is needed! [fs-extra is one of the most depended upon Node.js packages](http://nodei.co/npm/fs-extra.png?downloads=true&downloadRank=true&stars=true).
+This project uses [JavaScript Standard Style](https://github.com/feross/standard) - if the name or style choices bother you, you're gonna have to get over it :) If `standard` is good enough for `npm`, it's good enough for `fs-extra`.

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)